 Winds carrying embers can reach your roof—which also happens to be the part of your home that’s most susceptible to catching fire—well before wildfires do.
-That’s why building codes usually require buildings to have a fire-resistant commercial roofing system.
+That’s why building codes, like roof fire ratings, usually require and take into account buildings that have a fire-resistant commercial roofing system.

 Fire Rating Classifications